 But it’s about time to boot this bat-sucker:

 The game is divided in two independently bootable sections: A Bird in the Hand, where Batman must stop Penguin’s robot penguin army and A Fete Worse than Death, where Batman must find and disarm the Joker’s bombs and then find and save Robin.
 In each section, we’re treated to probably the worst title screen I’ve ever seen.
 When I first saw it, I thought it was a pre-title screen.
-And I recommend reading the manual before playing as it not only has the backstory but also explain the menu icons and the control scheme.
+And I recommend reading the manual before playing as it not only has the backstory but also explains the menu icons and the control scheme.

 The action occurs on screens of different sizes, reminiscent of comic panels.
 And every time you move to another panel, the new panel appears on top of the old one.
-It’s a novel presentation that would appear on some later comic-inspired games.
+It’s a novel presentation that would appear on some later comic-inspired games, like Comix Zone.
 But because a lot of panels are very similar, it’s very easy to get lost.
 I recommend drawing maps to avoid it.
 The art style in the game is very reminiscent of the Silver Age Batman with some Bronze Age elements here and there.

 Both sections are very similar gameplay-wise.
 You control Batman and you have to grab items lying around the floor and use said items to solve puzzles to progress through the sections.
 But your health is constantly depleting and Batman can only carry up to 10 items.
 I guess Penguin and Joker must have poison Batman and stole his utility belt before the game.
 To replenish your health, you need to eat food.
 You can find it lying around or you can defeat enemies, of which some drop food.
-However, food dropped by the enemies only replenish some health, unlike the other food you’ll find that fully replenish it.
+However, food dropped by the enemies only replenish some health, unlike the other food you’ll find that fully replenishes it.